The Complete Guide to Singapore Expat Health Insurance

 International health insurance is still with you even if you leave Singapore

-It is also worth noting that under an international health care policy, changing your country of residence doesn’t trigger a new contract or need to underwrite, therefore you will not need to declare any pre-existing conditions when you land in your new home country.
-But if your new home has medical care that is more expensive than Singapore (that’ll be the US or Hong Kong then), it might change the cost of your annual premium, as the risk for your insurance company to have to pay out for higher cost bills has increased and they will inevitably pass this onto you.
+But if your new home has medical care that is more expensive than Singapore (like the US or Hong Kong), it might change the cost of your annual premium, as the risk for your insurance company to have to pay out for higher cost bills has increased and they will inevitably pass this onto you.

 Now, on to You

-Well done, you now have a comprehensive overview of health care insurance in Singapore.
+Well done, you now have a comprehensive overview of health insurance in Singapore.
 So now it’s time to get out into the real world and make a purchase.
-So how about a recap of the top things to consider and questions to ask:

 If you aren’t expecting to use your policy for much other than emergencies, then perhaps consider taking a plan that has a lower premium for a lower annual coverage limit.
-IMG has a reputation for very affordable products which attract younger clients who they then retain because of the excellent service provided.
+IMG has a reputation for very affordable products, which attract younger clients, who they then retain because of the excellent service provided.

 As a footnote, please remember health care costs change regularly as do your family needs.
 Don’t just put the health care insurance plan in a drawer and forget about it, remember to do an annual check that it is still covering what you need and make adjustments accordingly.